Marko-Shevchuk/testing_automation/magento/user_stories.md

 ### Scenario 1.3h - Add payment method:
 **Given**: The user is on the "Stored Payment Methods" subpage.

-**When**: The user clicks on the "Add Payment Method" button and provides the necessary payment information(card number, expiration date, cvv).
+**When**: The user clicks on the "Add Payment Method" button and provides the necessary payment information(card number, expiration date, CVV).

 **And**: Provided payment information is valid.